pachyderm/docs-content/2.3.x/reference/config-spec.md

 ### Contexts

-A map of context names to their configurations.
-Pachyderm contexts are akin to kubernetes contexts (and in fact reference the kubernetes context that they're associated with.)
+A map of context names to their configurations. {{%productName%}} contexts are akin to kubernetes contexts (and in fact reference the kubernetes context that they're associated with.)